 - 211: A resource to assist individuals to locate information about health and human services resources at no cost, 24 hours a day, 7 days a week, as follows.
 To access 211 an individual can:

-- o call 2-1-1 or 1(800) 887-1107,
+- call 2-1-1 or 1(800) 887-1107,

-- o visit mi211.org.
+- visit mi211.org,

-- o Text their zip code to 8988211. or
+- Text their zip code to 8988211. or

 - Live chat is available at hwmuw.org/211

 - COVE Domestic Violence Shelter: For individuals experiencing domestic violence, the COVE shelter provides 24/7-365 Crisis support related to domestic violence and emergency shelter.
 All COVE services are free, confidential and available to all those in need.
 COVE's 24/7 help line (800) 950-5808.

 - Hospitality Inc.: Provides safe emergency shelter for homeless men during the Winter months.
 Visit their website to learn more.

-Scenario 2: An individual experiencing a mental health crisis. or someone on their behalf, seeks help without contacting 911.
+Scenario 2: An individual experiencing a mental health crisis, or someone on their behalf, seeks help without contacting 911.

 When an individual is experiencing a mental health crisis their friends and family often call 911.
-However, calls to 911 will always result in dispatch of a trained law enforcement officer which can increase the likelihood of the individual in crisis becoming involved in the criminal justice system.
+Although, this may be necessary calls to 911 will always result in dispatch of a law enforcement officer which can increase the likelihood of the individual in crisis becoming involved in the criminal justice system.

-West Michigan CMH provides 24/7, 365-day emergency and crisis mental health services to the community which can be accessed without calling 911.
+Locally, West Michigan CMH provides 24/7, 365-day emergency and crisis mental health services to the community which can be accessed without calling 911.
 The goal of crisis services is to quickly stabilize an individual or family in crisis.
-WMCMHS can assist in ensuring safety and preventing a more serious crisis from occurring.
-In addition, they will be able to make a plan for necessary follow-up services.
+WMCMHS can assist in ensuring safety, preventing a more serious crisis from occurring, and/or making a plan for follow-up services.
+Community members can access live, local support, 24 hours a day by calling course of action and speak with the individual to attempt to de-escalate the situation and encourage them to participate.

-When a request for crisis services is received, WMCMHS will provide options to ensure immediate safety and help the individual cope with whatever situation they find themselves in.
-Community members calling the West Michigan CMH phone number will be able to speak to a live person 24 hours a day.

-To access crisis services, the individual, or someone on their behalf, can call:

-Participation in crisis services is voluntary.
+Participation in local crisis services is voluntary.
 If an individual refuses services, the CMH clinician will be unable to provide assistance.
 However, contacting crisis services may still be of benefit for individuals who are resistant.
-The CMH can assist in determining the best course of action and speak with the individual to attempt to de-escalate the situation and encourage them to participate.
+The CMH can assist in determining the best